dsmith47/defragment-memory-hugo/content/post/tech-e-book-club/cpp-core-guidelines/cpp-core-guidelines-2-philosophy.md

 with: static assertions.
 As a quick aside, static assertions apply some logic at compile time (like sizing a data type), rather than spending time executing instructions in the final binary.

+12 encourages you to use other tools like static analyzers to enforce coding standards, which isn't necessarily a compiler-advantage, but it any tool that you run your code through provides some pre-compile utility that should benefit the final program.

 ## Be Aware that this is a lower-level language